Landlord Condo Insurance In California

 Doesn’t The HOA Cover My Condo or Townhome?

 Yes, the HOA will most likely cover common areas (grounds, roof, exterior of your building, clubhouse, pool, etc), but as the owner of the condo or townhome, you are responsible for covering everything from the WALLS INWARD.
 This includes flooring, cabinets, fixtures, lighting, sinks, toilets, window treatments, electric, plumbing and more.
 In the event of a fire or a covered loss, the HOA will not repair the interior of your property.
-This is where landlord condo insurance saves the day.
+This is where landlord condo insurance in California steps in.
 Most condos and townhomes cost an average of $100/sq ft to rebuild (and this is just the interior).

-- What happens if your tenant has people over and someone gets hurt?
+- your tenant has people over and someone gets hurt?

-- What if your tenant’s pet bites someone in your property or on the community grounds?
+- your tenant’s pet bites someone in your property or on the community grounds?
 What if their pet bites the mailman?

-- What if your tenant leaves the stove on or a candle burning and causes a fire?
+- the stove is left on or a candle isn’t blown out and causes a fire?

-- What if your tenant leaves the hose or bath tub running and floods your unit?
+- a hose or bath tub is left running and floods your unit?

-- What if someone breaks into your condo and causes damage?
+- someone breaks into your condo and causes damage?

 A landlord condo insurance policy steps in to repair the damage.
 This is even the case if the damage caused extends to other units.